Small teams working together in an office space

 Apply Conway’s Law.

-When presented with new information on any topic, we have 3 choices: ignore, accept, or lean in.
+When presented with new information on any topic, we have three choices: ignore, accept, or lean in.

 So think about the structure and culture of your organization—it matters.
 Create small, cross-functional teams that have the power to do their jobs smoothly, without encountering unnecessary roadblocks.
 Make sure your people are psychologically safe and can bring the full power of their diversity and experience to the table.
 Embrace the mental shift of making room for more focus on cultural practices, not just technical practices.
 It’s all part of the same system.